codatio/codat-docs/docs/using-the-api/managing-companies-1.md

 You can also find accounting platform keys [here](/accounting-platform-keys) and commerce platform keys [here](/commerce-platform-keys).

-:::caution Retain the company ID
+:::Caution Retain the company ID

 The `id` property that you receive in the response is the unique Codat identifier for this company.
 We recommend that you retain it for future reference.
 :::